 Introduction: How to Sew Shoelaces

-I always check the shoes people wear.
-I love it when people wear interesting shoes and one way to restyle your shoes inexpensively is to make your own laces.
-Every shoe looks better with special laces and they are not very difficult to make.
-Here I will show you how.
+I always check out the shoes people wear.
+I love it when someone wears interesting shoes and one way to restyle your shoes inexpensively is to make your own laces.
+Every shoe looks better with unique laces and here I will show you how to make them.

 I have entered this instructable in the SEW COOL contest.
 If you like it please vote for me.

 Step 1: This Is What You Need: